 A Study Support Service Route Map has been developed with life science companies, for life science companies.
 It's a helpful interactive tool for navigating all our services.

 The Route Map visually illustrates the support that we provide at each stage of your research journey.
 It has handy stops along the way which link to videos and other resources that will help you understand how that support works, and how to access it.

 Key features include:

 - An easy to understand Study Support Service: Industry Route Map user guide which has also been written by life science companies, for life science companies, and highlights the value of working with us.

 - A section containing all the information you need to get started which is especially useful if this is your first time working with us.

 - Links to our regional research teams across the England and to other organisations in Scotland, Wales and Northern Ireland.

-As of 1 October 2018 all NHS sites, life science companies and/or Contract Research Organisations (CROs) conducting commercial contract clinical research in the NHS are mandated to use:
+As of 1 October 2018 all NHS sites, life science companies and/or Contract Research Organisations (CROs) conducting commercial contract clinical research in the NHS are mandated by an NHS England directive to use:

 - An unmodified model site agreement (also referred to as model contract or standard research agreement).
 These are nationally accepted contract terms which, when used without modification, will reduce delays caused by contract negotiations and legal reviews for each NHS site delivering your study.

 - The NIHR standard costing methodology which provides a framework for transparent cost display and calculation to support swift local site budget negotiations.
 This means less variation when defining resource requirements across the country, better transparency in how that resource requirement is costed locally, and better predictability of overall study delivery costs.